jezdez/gitserve/README.txt

       -q, --quiet           don't print anything to stdout -p PORT, --port=PORT  port to listen on (default: 8000) -a ADDRESS, --address=ADDRESS
+                            address to listen on (default: hostname)
+      -l, --local           only listen on 127.0.0.1
-                            address to listen on (default: all interfaces) -b, --browser         open default browser automatically
+      -b, --browser         open default browser automatically
-      -d, --daemon          detach from terminal and become a daemon --pid-file=PIDFILE    write the spawned process-id to this file
+      -d, --daemon          detach from terminal and become a daemon --pid-file=PIDFILE    write the spawned process-id to this file --gitweb=GITWEB       use this gitweb cgi file instead of the included

 As the only argument you can specify a directory that contains your git projects.
 If you leave this argument blank ``git-serve`` will automatically uses